 Hi, I am a long-time computer performance geek, interested in internals of complex systems and especially in how all the pieces work together.
-This knowledge helps me to build reliable, scalable data processing systems with less of trial and error and more of systematic approach.
+This knowledge helps me to build fast and reliable data processing systems with less of trial and error and more of systematic approach.

 26 years ago, I started as a part-time C developer and then moved to Unix, Linux, Oracle RDBMS and various Big Data processing tools on-premises and in the cloud.
 I occasionally consult, speak and deliver my performance tuning & troubleshooting training classes too.
 Over the years I have helped enterprise customers in about 25 countries on 5 continents, but I am working mostly remotely now.